9nty9nine/9nty9nine/README.md

-- 👋 Hi, I’m @9nty9nine, you may know me as IMMANUEL
+- 👋 Hi, I’m @9nty9nine, you may know me as M3GAN DA PLUG
 - 👀 I’m interested in cyber sec
 - 🌱 I’m currently a pro
 - 💞️ I’m looking to collaborate on python
-- 📫 How to reach me emannueladigwu968@gmail.com

 <!---